Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Consider two L-functions which are being added, and focus on a small interval of the real line (say, where one expects to see a few dozen zeros of each \(Z\)-function).
+Consider two \(L\)-functions which are being added, and focus on a small interval of the real line (say, where one expects to see a few dozen zeros of each \(Z\)-function).
 If one of the \(Z\)-functions happens to be much larger than the other over that entire interval, then the sum looks just like the larger \(Z\)-function.
 In particular, if the larger \(Z\)-function satisfies RH, then their sum satisfies RH on that interval.
 That is the typical situation and this was the motivation for developing the idea of carrier waves: the logarithm of each \(Z\)-function has a Gaussian distribution, and because of the carrier waves its size does not change too rapidly.
 Thus, 100\% of the time one of them is much larger than the other and stays larger over a span of many zeros.
-Under some mild additional hypotheses, that is how Bombieri and Hejhal~\hyperlink{x:biblio:BomHej}{[{\xreffont 15}]} proved that if two L-functions have the same functional equation and each satisfies RH, then their sum has 100\% of its zeros on the critical line.
+Under some mild additional hypotheses, that is how Bombieri and Hejhal~\hyperlink{BomHej}{[{\xreffont 24}]} proved that if two \(L\)-functions have the same functional equation and each satisfies RH, then their sum has 100\% of its zeros on the critical line.

 But, 100\% is not everything.
-As the two \(Z\)-functions take turns being the largest, occasionally they are about the same size.
-When that happens, and we are adding two \emph{different} functions that look like the top graph in \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}}, then not all of the zeros of the sum will be real.
-In other words: \begin{principle}{}{}{x:principle:prin_lin_comb} A nontrivial linear combination of L-functions will not satisfy the Riemann Hypothesis. \end{principle} \end{paragraphs} \begin{paragraphs}{Naturally occurring examples.}{g:paragraphs:idp51131968} The above discussion makes it seem obvious that a nontrivial linear combination of L-functions will never satisfy RH.
+As the two \(Z\)-functions take turns being the largest, occasionally they are about the same size over the span of a few zeros.
+When that happens, and we are adding two different wiggling functions of similar size, not all the zeros of the sum will be real.
+In other words: \begin{principle}{Principle}{}{}{prin_lin_comb} A nontrivial linear combination of \(L\)-functions will not satisfy the Riemann Hypothesis. \end{principle} \end{paragraphs} \begin{paragraphs}{Naturally occurring examples.}{rhissues_other-4-7} The above discussion makes it seem obvious that a nontrivial linear combination of \(L\)-functions will never satisfy RH.
 But the situation was not always so clear.
 Let \(\chi_{5,2}\) be the Dirichlet character \(\mathstrut\bmod 5\) with \(\chi(2)=i\), and define~\(\theta\) by \(\tan \theta = (\sqrt{10 - 2 \sqrt{5}} - 2)/(\sqrt{5} - 1)\).
 The \terminology{Deuring-Heilbronn function} is given by

 which satisfies the functional equation